Terabuck/osimis-webviewer-plugin/procedures/bootstrap-dev-environment.md

 manually.
 The latter method is more suited for development as it reduces the build-time overhead.

+## Global Procedures

+### Docker Build

+Build the frontend, backend and the reverse proxy using docker.
+Most suitable for production.

+1. See `scripts/docker/buildDocker.sh` to build everything.
+2. See `scripts/docker/startDocker.sh` to start the environment.

+### OsX Dev Build

+Build the frontend and backend.
+Once it's done, launch the backend, a gulp process that provides a frontend developement environment, and a nginx reverse proxy that mix this frontend dev environment with the built backend.

+1. See `scripts/osx/installOsXDependencies.sh`
+2. See `scripts/unix/startUnixDev.sh`

 ## Backend Procedures

 ### Docker Build